MikoMikarro/SD2411-LAB2/REPORT/report.md

 your analytically calculated shear stress distribution (τ=q/t) to the plot (by hand if you like) and compare the solutions.

-Everything on the solution folder
+Everything on the solution folder 3

 4. Plot and print the warping and normal stress distributions requested in tasks 8 and 9 in the lab instructions.
 Add your analytical results and compare the solutions.

+Everything on the solution folder 4

 The critical buckling load for the beam is estimated.
 Results are derived analytically, with the commercial FE code and with the MatLab code, which should be modified for this task.
 For